-2014 PA Herb & Garden Festival Speakers
+2015 PA Herb & Garden Festival Speakers

-Joe Manotti has been gardening over 25 years, with the last 10 years exclusively using the Square Foot Gardening Method.
-He became a Certified Instructor through the Square Foot Gardening Foundation and was taught by Mel Bartholomew, inventor of Square Foot Gardening.
-Joe enjoys teaching people how to grow their own fresh fruits, herbs and vegetables.
-Joe's company Your Garden Solution, enables gardeners to grow more in less space, while saving them time, water, and seeds in the process.
+Joe Manotti has been gardening over 25 years, with the last 10 years exclusively using the Square Foot Gardening method.
+He became a Certified Instructor through "The Square Foot Gardening Foundation" and was taught by Mel Bartholomew, inventor of "Square Foot Gardening".
+Joe enjoys teaching people how to grow their own fresh fruits and vegetables.
+Joe's company Your Garden Solution, enables gardeners to grow more in less space, while saving them time, water and seeds in the process.

 Sue Morris, creator of Sue’s Salves and the “Planting and Living by the Moon” calendar has been making remedies from organically grown plants she grows in her central Pennsylvania garden for more than 12 years.
 Sue has been offering workshops at the PA Herb & Garden Festival as well as The Mother Earth News Fair and many other events to help others understand the connection between plants and health care as well as the connections that plants have to the planetary energies.
 She is a unique resource for this kind of knowledge and happy to share it with others.

 Susanna Reppert Brill - Susanna and her husband David Brill are the owners of The Rosemary House, one of America's oldest herb shops.
 The Rosemary House opened in 1968 by her mother and is located in Mechanicsburg PA.
 Both she and her husband are graduates of David Winston's School of Herbal Therapeutics.

 Blake Romano owner of North Mountain Nursery LLC, located in Newville PA.
 Blake grows vegetable seedlings, annuals, perennials, herbs, cut flowers and produce the organic way.
 He uses the method of "Companion Planting" to attract good insects and eliminate pests without the use of chemicals.